Future Observatory is the Design Museum’s national research programme for the green transition.

 Acting as both a coordinating hub for a nationwide programme, as well as a research department within the museum, Future Observatory curates exhibitions, programmes events and funds and publishes new research, all with the aim of championing new design thinking on environmental issues.
 Future Observatory also runs Design Researchers in Residence, the Design Museum's flagship programme for emerging design thinkers and practitioners.

-The Future Observatory: Design the Green Transition programme is funded by AHRC and will be delivered in partnership with the Design Museum.
-It will benefit over 100 higher education institutions and 75 industry and local authority partners across the nation.
+Future Observatory: Design the Green Transition supports over 100 higher education institutions and 75 industry and local authority partners across the nation.
 It is the largest publicly funded design research and innovation (R&I) programme in the UK.

 · Three-year Future Observatory programme at the Design Museum

 Since its founding in 1989, the Design Museum has had an ongoing commitment to new forms of research and innovation across design, architecture, and technology.